connornishijima/Lixie-arduino/getting-started.md

     C:\Users\[USERNAME]\Documents\Arduino\libraries\Lixie\src\Lixie.cpp

-## Wiring
+## Powering Lixies

 Before using Lixies, I highly suggest reading through [Adafruit's "NeoPixel Uberguide"](https://learn.adafruit.com/adafruit-neopixel-uberguide/overview).
 It goes over many details of how the WS2812/B/S smart-RGB LED works.
 It's one of the most well-written guides out there.
 There are 20 of these LEDs in each Lixie digit, so you have to consider the following for your power requirements:

-### Lixies are powered and controlled with 5V.
+### Lixies are powered and best controlled with 5V.

 The 20 WS2812B LEDs onboard are nominally powered with 5 volts DC, and expect at least 3.5V (Power voltage\*0.7) on the DIN line to control the pixels.
 If you have a 3V3-logic microcontroller, you may or may not have to use [a level shifter](https://www.adafruit.com/product/1787).
 Personally, I have successfully run Lixies off of a 3.3V Adafruit Huzzah (ESP-12 controller) without needing a level shifter - even with the LEDs powered by the 5 volt "V+" line.

+A workaround is underpowering the LEDs with a 3.3V power line, but this will only be 66% of the brightness 5V power provides.

 ### Are you running them in combined colors, or full white?

 Showing a number at full white means only 2 of the 20 LEDs are at full power.
 With a power consumption of 60mA per fully lit LED, that's 120mA at most per Lixie.
-If you were only displaying in red, green, or blue the consumption would be 40mA, a combination like cyan, magenta or yellow would take 80mA.
+If you were only displaying in red, green, or blue the consumption would be 40mA, a combination like cyan, magenta or yellow would take 80mA per Lixie.

 At this rate, a 6-digit clock at full brightness in white would consume 120mA\*6 = 720mA or 0.72A.
-This could be powered over USB with a standard AC phone charger.
+This could be powered over USB with a standard USB phone wall charger.

 ### Are you needing any lightshow effects beyond numbers?